Alanwei0502/Alanwei0502/README.md

 ### :raising_hand_man: About Me:

-I'm a front-end developer.
-Experienced in JavaScript-based programming, especially React and Redux, as well as TypeScript.
+Hello, I am Alan, a front-end engineer specializing in JavaScript-based programming languages.
+I have expertise in project development using the React framework in conjunction with Redux and TypeScript.
+For backend work, I use Express.js.

 ### :hammer_and_wrench: Language and Tools: